Students in Elmhurst’s Department of Education are eligible to apply for a number of special scholarships.

 Our teacher education students benefit from the many rich field and professional opportunities supported by the ACI grants.

-These scholarships were established by Elmhurst College Trustee Russell Weigand in recognition and memory of his wife, Rose Weigand, who was known for her extensive contributions to the Elmhurst College community.
+These scholarships were established by Elmhurst University Trustee Russell Weigand in recognition and memory of his wife, Rose Weigand, who was known for her extensive contributions to the Elmhurst University community.

 Students nominated for this scholarship are expected to exemplify, and instill in others, a desire for lifelong learning, the ability for self-improvement and to think critically and independently, and a sense of obligation to contribute to the betterment of the larger society.